Skip to main content

 Complemented Project Type: Canal Replacement Project

-The Grover Hills Irrigation District in the St. John's area of Apache county, AZ, used Reclamation WaterSMART funds to replace their main earthen canals delivering irrigation water from Lyman Lake with a pressurized pipeline and install flow meters to monitor water use.
+The Grover Hills Irrigation District in the St. John's area of Apache County, AZ, used Reclamation WaterSMART funds to replace their main earthen canals delivering irrigation water from Lyman Lake with a pressurized pipeline and install flow meters to monitor water use.
 These improvements expect to save 1,705 acre-feet of water annually.
 With the additional NRCS assistance, farmers and ranchers in the priority area will be able to replace their lateral canals and convert from flood irrigation to sprinkler systems conserving additional water for use during droughts.
 In addition to the water saving benefits, EQIP funding will help them reduce irrigation induced soil erosion and improve the health of crops and pastures.

 Name: Upper Verde Watershed and Prescott Area